floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/03-algorithms.typ

 Clustering algorithms are unsupervised machine learning algorithms that aim to find an optimal partitioning of the graph.
 Typical clustering algorithms used for this purpose are K-Means clustering and agglomerative clustering.

+Examples of publications using K-Means clustering to identify microservice candidates are #citeauthor(<saidi_etal_2023>).

 #citeauthor(<al_debagy_martinek_2020>) use Affinity Propagation @frey_dueck_2007 to cluster vector representations of operation names in a software system.
 A hierarchical clustering approach is used by #citeauthor(<lourenco_silva_2023>) based on similarity between domain entities accesses and development history of source code files.